Vedu-07/Shopping_Cart_Using_Redux/README.md

 # Created A Simple Shopping Cart Using Redux Toolkit For Better Understanding
- ## Its Not A Fully Functional Website Just A Simple Application To Understand How Things Works.
+ ## Its Not A Fully Functional Website Just A Simple Application To Understand How Things Work.